Get Involved

 Why your voice matters

-CVI is leading cause of pediatric visual impairment in the developed world, but the medical and educational communities have been slow to respond.
-Raising awareness and advocating for CVI is imperative to ensuring children with CVI are seen and appropriately served by educators, medical providers, and policymakers.
+CVI is the leading cause of pediatric visual impairment in the developed world, but the medical and educational communities have been slow to respond.
+Raising awareness and advocating for CVI is imperative to ensuring children and youth with CVI are seen and appropriately served by educators, medical providers, and policymakers.
 Individuals with CVI have a right to visual access, education, and social inclusion.
 Our children matter.
 Their education matters.
 They are capable.
 They can be independent, creative, and productive citizens of this world.

 We need more educators, school systems, leaders of medical, therapeutic, and blind/visually impaired organizations, and policymakers at all levels of government talking about kids with CVI.
 Tell everyone you know about CVI.
 Contact your representatives.
 Speak with medical providers.
 Reach out to a university vision program near you.
 Get colleagues, friends, or family members to join PCVIS.